Tigerdile/tigerdile/README.md

 Introduction
 ------------
 This is the code for Tigerdile's website.
-This doesn't include the chat server, video authorization server, API server, or preview server which are a separate piece written in Python.
+This doesn't include the chat server, video authorization server, API server, or preview server which are separate pieces written in Python.

-Being just the front end, it uses PHP with Zend Framework 2 ridigng on a MySQL database.
+Being just the front end, it uses PHP with Zend Framework 2 riding on a MySQL database.
 This document will attempt to guide you through setting up and developing; please note that this USED to be a WordPress based site, and so there's a lot of legacy WordPress crap still around that I am not terribly proud of.

 What Is Swaggerdile?
 --------------------